Independent Workers' Union of Great Britain

 The Independent Workers' Union of Great Britain (IWGB) is a trade union in the United Kingdom.
 The IWGB is composed of eleven branches which organise workers within their chosen industry, run their own campaigns and have their own representative officials.

-The IWGB is one of the main trade unions in challenging employment law relating to the 'gig economy'.
+The IWGB is one of the main trade unions in challenging employment law, relating to the 'gig economy'.

 The IWGB organises workers particularly in precarious employment and un-unionised sectors.
-In addition, the IWGB also engages in grassroots activism not traditionally associated with trade unions.
+In addition, the IWGB also engages in grassroots activism, not traditionally associated with trade unions.

 Formation

-The IWGB began in part from dispute with Unite and UNISON stemming from disagreements over how to get better working conditions for cleaners at the University of London, and more disagreements more broadly about how modern trade unions should be run.
+The IWGB began in part from dispute with Unite and UNISON, stemming from disagreements over, how to get better working conditions for cleaners at the University of London, and more disagreements - more broadly about how modern trade unions should be run.

 Sectors and organising methods

 The IWGB represents and organises workers in precarious employment, as well traditionally un-unionised sectors of the "gig economy".
 These include cleaners, couriers and drivers, foster carers, video games workers, and yoga teachers.

-In addition to The IWGB is a campaigning union which has waged a number of high-profile campaigns and is notable for its grassroots activism, and its use of direct action and social media to generate widespread publicity and support.
+In addition The IWGB is a campaigning union which has waged a number of high-profile campaigns and is notable for its grassroots activism, and its use of direct action and social media to generate widespread publicity and support.
 The first General Secretary of the IWGB, Jason Moyer-Lee, described one of union aims as:

 Ramp up the pressure, using social media and by staging loud and disruptive protests, surprise protests and mini-occupations.